draperlaboratory/cbat_tools/wp/plugin/README.md

   original binary, then that same address is also non-null in the modified binary.
   Defaults to false.

+- `--wp-output-smtlib2=[true|false]`.
+If set, Z3's SMT-LIB 2 query will be dumped,
+  printing the query of the solver.
+This flag is mainly for pedagogical and debugging purposes.
+If the flag is not called, it defaults to false and the query won't be printed.

 ## C checking API

 There is a `cbat.h` file in the `api/c` folder which contains headers